 Although located within Orange County, the participating MAs do not comprise or serve the entire County.
-In addition, the service areas for each of the MAs participating in the Plan do not necessarily align with incorporated or unincorporated boundaries.
+In addition, the service areas for each of the MAs participating in the Plan do not necessarily align with incorporated or unincorporated boundaries or city boundaries.
 In many cases a MA may serve multiple cities and/or portions of cities/unincorporated areas.
+This includes even the city MA further contributing to why some city MA choose to participate in a sector specific hazard mitigation plan process.
 Profiles for each of the participating water and wastewater utilities are provided in the Jurisdictional Annexes.

-The Plan must be formally adopted by each jurisdiction's governing body, which may be the Board of Directors for each agency and districts and the City Council for each city water department.
-Some cities with water departments that are participating in this Plan may have a current, adopted single-jurisdiction local hazard mitigation plan in effect for the entire city.
-In these cases, it will be incumbent upon the individual cities and their decision-makers to decide how best to integrate elements of this Plan into its overall mitigation strategy and other existing plans and processes.
+The Plan must be formally adopted by each jurisdiction's governing body, which may be the Board of Directors for each agency and districts and the City Council for each city water and/or wastewater department.
+In order to meet the FEMA guidelines for mitigation plans to address a jurisdiction in its entirety, the participating cities have a current adopted, or are in the process of completing, a single-jurisdiction local hazard mitigation plan in effect for the entire city.
+In these cases, it has been incumbent upon the individual cities and their decision-makers to decide how best to integrate elements of this Plan into its overall mitigation strategy and other existing plans and processes.
+Information on each participating city's single-jurisdiction mitigation plan has been provided within their respective annex for cross-reference.
+It is recognized that eligibility for hazard mitigation grant funding for the city water and/or wastewater services within this plan, will occur through an approved and adopted city-wide mitigation plan.